 PREVIEW | Diamond Dogs vs Southeastern

-Louisiana Tech (5-3) will travel to Southeastern (3-5) for a midweek contest on Wednesday night.
+Louisiana Tech (7-5) will host Southeastern (5-7) in a midweek match-up at J.C.
+Love Field on Wednesday night.

 Pitching Probables